jhipster/jdl-samples/README.md

 NOTE: Custom tasks "cleanup-workspace" fail but work because remove all files from directory workspace and don't remove mountpath.

-6. Open your project autognerate in a new DevSpace workspace, build and run project in dev mode
+6. Open your new project autogerate in a new DevSpace workspace, build and run project in dev mode.
 <p align="left">
   <img src="https://raw.githubusercontent.com/maximilianoPizarro/pyhipster-devspace/main/screenshot/pyhipster-terminal-run.PNG" width="684" title="Run On Openshift">
 </p>